MingotJuliette/Mathematical-Roadmap-to-Deep-Learning-with-Practical-Financial-Applications/experimentation_result/RNN_Nasdaq.md

 ---
-## Volatility Timing Strategy
+# D - Volatility Timing Strategy

-The calibrated variance forecast is converted into a forward-looking volatility estimate and mapped into dynamic portfolio exposure.
+The calibrated variance forecast is converted into a forward-looking volatility estimate and mapped into dynamic exposure.
 Since the model predicts $t+2$, realized returns are shifted accordingly to eliminate look-ahead bias: $r_{t+2}$

 ---

-### 1. Forecast Transformation
+## D.1 - Forecast Transformation & Horizon Alignment

 The calibrated conditional variance $\$hat{\sigma}^2_{t+2}$ is transformed into volatility:$\hat{\sigma}_{t+2} = \sqrt{\hat{\sigma}^2_{t+2}}$